...

 Leaving Wando Port en route to Jeju Island on an overnight ferry

-Leaving Wando Port en route to Jeju Island on the overnight ferry
+Leaving Wando Port en route to Jeju Island late at night.

 Boarding Procedures